 Taking money out of a retirement plan requires thoughtful planning.
 Here are a few tips for withdrawals under new RMD rules.

-Here are a few other details about RMDs that are worth noting:
+Additional details about RMDs worth noting:

-Delaying the first distribution often stems from changes in income between the first-year RMD and the second-year RMD.
+Delaying the first distribution often stems from changes in income between the first year RMD and the second-year RMD.
 Examples include the sale of a house or business, employment income, and high realized capital gains.
 Talk to an advisor if you’re nearing age 73 and need guidance on the timing of your first RMD.

-Mercer Advisors Inc. is the parent company of Mercer Global Advisors Inc. and is not involved with investment services.
+Mercer Advisors Inc. is a parent company of Mercer Global Advisors Inc. and is not involved with investment services.
 Mercer Global Advisors Inc. (“Mercer Advisors”) is registered as an investment advisor with the SEC.
 The firm only transacts business in states where it is properly registered or is excluded or exempted from registration requirements.